Table of Contents

 Navigation drawer contains:

-- Recent (classes and students)
+- Recent (recently added classes / students)

 - Notifications (from collaborators)